fatfish-lab/aquarium-documentation/src/api/meshql.md

 #### Array comparison operators

-Their is also dedicated operators for arrays:
+There is also dedicated operators for arrays:

 | Operator | Description                                      |
 |----------|--------------------------------------------------|